All Products

 Refer to the documentation of the corresponding cloud services.

-Why do applications fail to restart after I change the billing method of a data disk mounted to an ECS instance from pay-as-you-go to subscription when I change the billing method of the ECS instance from pay-as-you-go to subscription?
+Why do applications fail to restart after I change the billing method of a data disk mounted to an ECS instance from pay-as-you-go to subscription?

 Subscription resources cannot be released or restarted on demand.
 Resources used in ACK clusters are restarted or released based on business requirements.
-If a subscription disk is attached to an ECS instance in your ACK cluster, applications on the instance cannot be restarted or updated.
+If a pay-as-you-go data disk is attached to an ECS instance in your ACK cluster, do not change the billing method of the disk to subscription.
+Otherwise, applications on the instance cannot be restarted or updated.

 Cluster status